sevleo/portfolio/README.md

 ##

 <p align="center">This is my portfolio website featuring the projects, work experience, and technologies that I have experience working with.
 Built with React, hosted on Netlify.
-The website is accessed by this <a href="https://heroic-horse-859bac.netlify.app/">link</a></p>
+The website can be accessed <a href="https://heroic-horse-859bac.netlify.app/">here</a>.</p>

 <!-- ABOUT THE PROJECT -->